The most recent charter law went into effect as of Aug. 28, 2016.

 Yes, teachers must be certificated to work in a charter school.
-There is a provision given in Missouri Charter School Law for charter schools in Missouri to have 80 percent of their teachers certificated and 20 percent qualified to teach with certification in other states, countries, etc. However, if the school wishes to use federal funding, it must hire 100 percent certificated staff in order to meet the Highly Qualified Teacher requirements.
+There is a provision given in Missouri Charter School Law for charter schools in Missouri to have 80 percent of their teachers certificated and 20 percent qualified to teach with certification in other states, countries, etc.

 Charter schools are held accountable for all performance standards applicable to the grades served in the school.
-Charter schools are not held accountable for resource and process standards.

 Refer to Section 160.405.9, RSMo. – the sponsor considers a comprehensive body of evidence to determine if the charter should be renewed.
 If the sponsor is convinced the charter school has met their criteria for renewal, the sponsor shall submit a renewal application to the State Board of Education for approval.
 Charter terms are for five years.